-The Ionosphere – Theremosphere – Magnetosphere coupling during Storm and Substorm Recovery Phases -project (ITM Recovery, PI Tuija Pulkkinen) is a collaboration within CLaSP with Professor Mike Liemohn and Professor Shasha Zou.
-The project focuses on processes during substorm and storm recovery phases, especially addressing why and how geomagnetic activity subsides.
-The project also addresses the effects of Subauroral Polarization Streams (SAPS) on the electrodynamics at the interface between the hot and cold particle populations in the inner magnetosphere as well as the conjugate ionosphere and thermosphere.
+The Ionosphere – Theremosphere – Magnetosphere coupling during Storm and Substorm Recovery Phases -project (ITM Recovery, PI Tuija Pulkkinen) was a collaboration within CLaSP with Professor Mike Liemohn and Professor Shasha Zou with contributions from Sanjay Kumar and Connor DiMarco.
+The project focused on processes during substorm and storm recovery phases, especially addressing why and how geomagnetic activity subsides.
+The project also addressed the effects of Subauroral Polarization Streams (SAPS) on the electrodynamics at the interface between the hot and cold particle populations in the inner magnetosphere as well as the conjugate ionosphere and thermosphere.

 NASA logoResearch funded by NASA